 Login bypass limit

-Notice, you can also create a business policy which deploys the configuration profile to tagged devices automatically.
+After finalizing the creation of the configuration by enter a name and description for the profile, you can deploy it from the Devices page (Management > Devices).
+You can also create a business policy that deploys the configuration profile to tagged devices automatically.

-You will see two widgets: FileVault status and FileVault recovery key status which summarize you the status of FileVault encryption on the macOS devices that you’re managing with Miradore.
+You will see two widgets: FileVault status and FileVault recovery key status which summarize the status of FileVault encryption on the managed macOS devices.

-How to check FileVault status on a macOS device
+How to check the FileVault status on a macOS device?

-Device user can check FileVault status from the system preferences.
-Device user can disable FileVault using his/her login password if necessary.
+The device user can check the FileVault status from the system preferences.
+The device user can disable FileVault using their login password if necessary.